Essiac Circle of Friends

 The sheep sorrel roots are now ready for the final drying.
 We do not use propane or catalytic driers.
 Only electric fans and low heat are used on the roots.

 We grow our sheep sorrel roots on mineral-rich soil that has never been farmed.
 Sheep sorrel likes well-drained soil that is composed of gravel, sand and silt.
-Our soil here in north Idaho is a result of thousands of years of glacial flooding that has washed in many different types of rocks.
+Our soil here in north Idaho is a result of thousands of years of glacial flooding that has washed in many different types of rocks from the surrounding mountains.

 In addition to all the minerals already present in our soil we add certified organic humic shale which contains 75 different plant-based, colloidal minerals.
 We also add certified organic kelp which is harvested from the pristine, mineral rich fjords of Iceland.
 This adds iodine and other sea-based minerals that may not be present in sufficient quantities in land-based farming.

-We have mulched the soil with a thick layer local fir wood chips for organic material that encourages beneficial fungi, (e.g. mycorrhizal fungi) that make it possible for plant roots to absorb the minerals [See picture above].
+We have mulched the soil with a thick layer local fir wood chips for organic material that encourages beneficial fungi, (e.g. mycorrhizal fungi) that make it possible for plant roots to absorb the minerals.

 Modern farming methods do not replenish minerals (or mycorrhizal fungi) in the soil which are so important to the health of plants and the people who eat them.
 Without minerals plants cannot make vitamins and other life-giving substances.